pfenninglab/TACIT/evaluationScriptsEnhancerPhenotypeAssociations/readme.txt

 correctSolitaryResults.r is an R script that does Benjamini-Hochberg correction for solitary and group living associations.

 correctVocalLearningResults.r is an R script that does Benjamini-Hochberg correction for vocal learning associations.

+sim_perm_p.val_subset.R is an R script that computes t-test p-values for simulated data with different fractions of features from samples drawn from different distributions using the parametric t-test and the emperical permutation-based method used for TACIT that is akin to a one-tailed test.